EdgarKlavins/Hangman-MP2/README.md

 - Includes links to the LinkedIn, Facebook, Instagram and Twitter pages of the developer.
 - All links open in a new window.

+### Colour Scheme

+I have chosen to use rgba(61, 61, 59, 0.4) light grey color for footer and containers with a little bit of opacity, because it blends in nicely in background picture.

+### Typography

+The Roboto Slab font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

 ## Testing and Validation